');

 About Kennewick, WA

-Kennewick is a mid-sized city in Washington with a population of 84,389 residents.
-The median household income is $72,867 per year, which is above the national average.
-The median age in Kennewick is 35.8 years.
+Kennewick is a mid-sized city located in Washington with a population of 84,389 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,867 per year, which is 3% below the national median of $75,149.
+The median age of 35.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Kennewick Ranks in Washington